asengupta/avishek.net/_posts/2023-01-22-every-engineer-is-an-economist.md

 #### 1. The Economics of Microservices

-If you are suggesting a new microservice for processing payments, these might be the new cash flows:
+If you are suggesting a new microservice for processing payments, these might be the new cash flows, as an example:

 - **Recurring Cash Flows**
     - Transactions: New cash inflow
     - Cost of recovering the whole system back from failure: Reduced cash outflow